VarsitySoftware/cordova-plugin-ios-webview-background-color/README.md

 ## Description

 This plugin changes the color of the WebView background.
-It is based on the plugin by Eddy Vergruggen (https://github.com/EddyVerbruggen/iOSWebViewColor-PhoneGap-Plugin). upon launch by automatically adding the following keys to the `*-Info.plist` file during the build process.
+It is based on the plugin by Eddy Vergruggen (https://github.com/EddyVerbruggen/iOSWebViewColor-PhoneGap-Plugin).

 ## Installation